 If the system happens to generate a solution that is invalid the user can Override the chosen solution in the Packing UI and choose "Disable solution" or on the Packing Solution page click "Disable".
 This will prevent it from ever being used again.
 Packing Solutions are normally not deleted as they are kept for historical reference.

-Override a Packing Solution
+Creating a Packing Solution Override

 There can be any number of reasons that you may want a different behavior than is provided by the dimension-based algorithms.
 For example you may want to ensure that a specific combination of products always is packed with each other or separately or in a specific set of containers.
 In this case you will likely want to use a Preprocess Packing Solution Script.